torvalds/linux/Documentation/core-api/irq/irq-domain.rst

 with the hardware managed by itself and may ask for services from its parent irq_chip when needed.
 So we could achieve a much cleaner software architecture.

-For an interrupt controller driver to support hierarchy irq_domain, it needs to:

-1) Implement irq_domain_ops.alloc and irq_domain_ops.free
-2) Optionally implement irq_domain_ops.activate and
-   irq_domain_ops.deactivate.
-3) Optionally implement an irq_chip to manage the interrupt controller hardware.
-4) No need to implement irq_domain_ops.map and irq_domain_ops.unmap,
-   they are unused with hierarchy irq_domain.

-Hierarchy irq_domain is in no way x86 specific, and is heavily used to support other architectures, such as ARM, ARM64 etc.

 Debugging
 =========